MattLemmon/ch_loader/README.txt

 $ ch_loader.rb
-  loads the Chingu Examples from a Main Menu.
+  loads the Chingu Examples from a Welcome Screen.

 _____________________________________________________________